StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 10. Updating a single field in a collection is from [stackoverflow.com](https://stackoverflow.com/questions/10290621/how-do-i-partially-update-an-object-in-mongodb-so-the-new-object-will-overlay)
 11. Uploading an image to Azure from Python is from [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python)
 12. Getting a user input file in Flask is from [pythonise.com](https://pythonise.com/series/learning-flask/flask-uploading-files)
-13. Setting background image opacity if from [coder-coder.com](https://coder-coder.com/background-image-opacity/)
+13. Setting background image opacity is from [coder-coder.com](https://coder-coder.com/background-image-opacity/)
+14. Validating tasting notes input is from [stackoverflow.com](https://stackoverflow.com/questions/15472764/regular-expression-to-allow-spaces-between-words)

 ### Media